Image description

 Visit the Medicare Mental Health website

-Medicare Mental Health Centres provide a welcoming place where everyone can access free and confidential mental health information, services, and supports.
+Medicare Mental Health Centres and Head to Health Clinics provide a welcoming place where everyone can access free and confidential mental health information, services, and supports.

 They offer immediate support for people in distress, including their family and carers - no appointment or referral is needed.